Are you working on VueJs 2?

-The IT industry evolves with time so does the technology, and so do its technical requirements.
-To keep the project updated is inevitable even if one of the technology from the tech stack has been updated.
-The reason behind this is whenever the technology evolves, it updates its dependencies and libraries, it removes unwanted garbage code, it also adds new features that enhance the development and workflow.
+The IT industry evolves with time, as does the technology and its technical requirements.
+Keeping the project updated is inevitable, even if one of your technologies from the tech stack has been modernized.

-Vue 3 is comparatively new updated technology.
-There’s no need to immediately update your entire Vue 2 project to Vue 3, but you should start planning it out.
-Because as time will pass, lesser third-party libraries will be supporting version 2 and maybe VueJS will not lesser the development support for version 2.
+Vue 3 is the new technology update and there’s no need to update your entire Vue 2 project to Vue 3 immediately.
+However, if you start planning it out because as time passes, lesser third-party libraries will support version 2, and maybe VueJS will not lower the development support for version 2.

 VueJs 3 is written from scratch and comes with even better performance, better tree-shaking, smaller size, improved TypeScript support, and many new features for developing large-scale enterprise software.